qinjianxyz/six-cylinder-radial-engine/README.md

 # Six Cylinder Radial Engine
-To view the assembly, download the folder and open Full_Assembly.SLDASM
+To view the assembly, download the folder and open Full_Assembly.SLDASM with Solidworks.